ma921/BASQ/README.md

 This repository contains the python code that was presented for the following paper.

 [1] Adachi, M., Hayakawa, S., Jørgensen, M., Oberhauser, H., and Osborne, M. A. Fast Bayesian Inference with Batch Bayesian Quadrature via Kernel Recombination.
-Advances in Neural Information Processing Systems (NeurIPS), 2022
+Advances in Neural Information Processing Systems 35 (NeurIPS 2022), 2022

 ![plot](./summary.png)